sahev/Whamess/README.md

 ## Info

 This app uses a user session store to load WhatsApp and uses them to sendposts.

+Development purpose for studies ONLY.
+All rights reserved to the appropriate representatives

 ## Development server